JASAL is a fully independent, open access, peer-reviewed journal, published online by the Association for the Study of Australian Literature.

 JASAL reviews criticism and scholarly editions of Australian literature, Australian cultural history, and critical/historical works on Australian drama, film and television.
 JASAL does not review individual creative works, such as novels, books of poems, plays and so on.
 Anthologies of these works, however, may be considered for review.

-Publishers should send appropriate books for review to:
+Publishers should contact the reviews editor with appropriate books for review:

 Dr Joseph Cummins